 Deliciously cheesy ground beef and kale casserole is flavored with tomato sauce, garlic, and oregano.
 It’s like pizza, only way healthier!

 I first published this recipe in March 2017.
 I am republishing it today, with some added tips, variations, and also some reader reviews that I recently came across and that made me very happy.

 A better kale experience

-But this tasty casserole is different.
+But this kale casserole is different.
 I really like it.
-It’s probably the pizza-like flavors and the cheesiness.
+It's probably the pizza-like flavors and the cheesiness.
 Those make kale very palatable indeed.
 Even my youngest, The Picky Eater, likes this casserole.